MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/top-operator.md

 ---
 title:  top operator
-description: Learn how to use the top operator to return the first specified number of records sorted by the specified columns. ms.reviewer: alexans ms.topic: reference ms.date: 01/24/2024
+description: Learn how to use the top operator to return the first specified number of records sorted by the specified column. ms.reviewer: alexans ms.topic: reference ms.date: 01/24/2024